-Spring Admission: Online format requires 50% live meetings via Zoom.
-These synchronus course meetings will usually take place twice a week, starting at or after 5:00PM EST. Students in this hyrid-remote cohort must identify an eligible site to complete their supervised practicum experience in their local community during their second, third, and final semesters in the program.
+Spring Admission: Students admitted in the spring receive instruction in a hybrid Online Live format that requires synchronous class meetings via Zoom and asynchronous online work.
+Students are responsible for meeting the FIU Online minimum technical requirements Class meetings comprise approximately 50% of the course contact hours and are usually held twice a week, starting at or after 4:00PM EST. This schedule is subject to change.
+Students must identify an eligible site to complete supervised practicum experience in their local community during the second, third, and final semester of the program.

-Students in both cohorts must complete a practicum and capstone project as part of the supervised research courses and their practicum experience.
-The practicum allows students the option to complete 1,500 hours of Concentrated Supervised Fieldwork, and thus graduate from the program having met all of the requirements to sit for the BCBA exam.
+Students in both cohorts must make satisfactory progress each semester in all areas of the program and complete a practicum and capstone project as part of the supervised research courses and their practicum experience.
+Please refer to our student handbook linked below for more details on what satisfactory progress requires in our program.
+Additionally, the practicum allows students the option to complete 1,500 hours of Concentrated Supervised Fieldwork, and thus graduate from the program having met all of the requirements to sit for the BCBA exam.
 Exam preparation is included in the curriculum.

 For more information, consult the Graduate Catalog or contact us at behavior@fiu.edu.